BembelBytes/pydiabas/README.md

 ## 7 Limitations
-### 32bit python version
+### 32bit Python version
-As **EDIABAS** is using a 32bit architecture, a 32bit python version must be used to be able to load the `api32.dll` library.
+As **EDIABAS** is using a 32bit architecture, a 32bit Python version must be used to be able to load the `api32.dll` library.

 ### EDIABAS Multi Threading
 It seems that **EDIABAS** allows multithreading in some way, but I didn't figure out how to use it or why it isn't working in my computer.